formtools/core/README.md

 - Composer is great, but I still want to distribute Form Tools in _packages_ and not require users to have to do any command-line nonsense to get the script running.
 As such, I'm going to commit the _vendor/_ folder with all dependencies and omit the _composer.lock_ file.
 - Any way to add in PSR-2 checking for code quality...?
-Maybe too early...?
 - error handling for scenario where DB is gone but config exists.
 - Keep the very un-OO user/administrator class code for 3.0.
 Will refactor that all anyway for user roles in 4.0.
-- Still need to solve `g_success`, `g_message`...
 - combine all that displayPage/displayModulePage etc. code.

 ### TODO